 The Ultimate Journey Itinerary

-A 10-day expedition from Salt Lake City through Arches, Canyonlands, Capitol Reef, Bryce Canyon and Zion national parks.
+A 10-day expedition from Salt Lake City through Arches, Canyonlands, Capitol Reef, Bryce Canyon and Zion national parks' most popular attractions.

 10 days in Southern Utah?
 Good choice.
 Take off your coat and stay awhile!
-You'll appreciate giving yourself a little extra time to experience each park more intimately and to be able to linger at incredible stops along the way.
+You'll appreciate the best things to see in Utah when giving yourself a little extra time to experience each park more intimately and to be able to linger at incredible stops along the way.

 Explore the itinerary below or download the PDF now.